Watch Video

 📝 Write down one toddler-inspired shift you could try in this situation.

-Step 3: Understand the Teenager
+Step 3: Understand the teenager

 Ask yourself:

-• Might they feel ignored, micromanaged, or dismissed?
+• Might they feel ignored or micromanaged?

 • Have I made space for them to express themselves?